syncfusion/ReportPlatform-JavaScript/README.md

-﻿## About Syncfusion JavaScript
+## About Syncfusion Report Platform JavaScript

-Syncfusion Essential JavaScript is a comprehensive collection of over 80+ enterprise-grade HTML5 JavaScript components for building modern web applications.
-It includes all the UI controls that are typically required for building line-of-business (LOB) applications including charts, grids, gantt, scheduler, diagram and much more.
+Syncfusion Report Platform JavaScript is a collection of HTML5 reporting components used to build modern web applications.
+It includes ReportViewer, ReportDesigner controls that are typically required for building and previewing the Report Definition Language (RDL/RDLC) reports with both tabular and visualization formats.

 ## Configuring Syncfusion Bower Packages